 Former Greek minister found guilty of money laundering

-ATHENS (Reuters) - A former Greek minister already in jail for tax fraud was found guilty of money laundering, court officials said on Monday, in a case that has come to symbolize the graft that has plagued the crisis-hit country.
+ATHENS Oct 7 (Reuters) - A former Greek minister already in jail for tax fraud was found guilty of money laundering, court officials said on Monday, in a case that has come to symbolise the graft that has plagued the crisis-hit country.

 The court is expected to sentence Tsohatzopoulos, who is 74 and was a candidate for prime minister in the 1990s, by Tuesday.
 Money laundering carries a sentence of five to 20 years in jail.